Governors Ball Music Festival line-ups

-The Governors Ball Music Festival (commonly known as Governors Ball or Gov Ball) is a music festival, taking place in New York City, United States.
+The Governors Ball Music Festival (commonly known as Governors Ball or Gov Ball) is a music festival held in New York City, United States.
+This article lists music artists that have performed at the festival.

 Line-ups

 Headline performers are listed in boldface.
 Artists listed from the latest to earliest set times.

 2011

-The 2011 festival was held on June 18 at the Governors Island, New York City and was headlined by Girl Talk, Pretty Lights and Empire of the Sun.
+The 2011 festival was held on June 18 at Governors Island in Manhattan, New York.
+It was headlined by Girl Talk, Pretty Lights, and Empire of the Sun.